qeesung/gitaly/doc/reading_git_source.md

 There is a lot of [technical
 documentation](https://gitlab.com/gitlab-org/git/tree/master/Documentation/technical)
 in the Git source.
-If you want to know more about file formats or network protocols, this is a good place to start.
+If you want to know more about file formats, internal Git API's or network protocols, this is a good place to start.

 ## Code organization